 In moments of difficulty, I would resort to self-blame, telling myself I was unlovable and entirely deserving of my misfortune.
-These explanations came at great cost to my mental wellbeing.
+These explanations came at a great cost to my mental wellbeing.

 Learned Optimism argues that we can correct this chain of thinking by identifying the adversity we’ve experienced, the existing beliefs they trigger, and their consequences.
 By disputing these beliefs, we can alter the impact they have on us.

 “Self-compassion provides an island of calm, a refuge from the stormy seas of endless positive and negative self-judgment so that we can finally stop asking, ‘Am I as good as they are?
 Am I good enough?’” – Kristin Neff, Self-Compassion